Introduction

 1. Improve Email Security

-It is no secret that a good chunk of phishing threats stem from email.
-In fact, one of the best practices for any organization is to improve email security to maintain secure digital communications.
-Of course, famous email services like MS Outlook and Google come with a protective layer against potential integrated malicious messages.
+It is no secret that many phishing threats stem from email.
+One of the best practices for any organization is to improve email security to maintain secure digital communications.
+Of course, famous email services like MS Outlook and Google come with a protective layer against potentially integrated malicious messages.

-But IT managers don’t entirely depend on this protection layer to prevent phishing attacks.
-Instead, you will have to opt for a solid spam filter to prevent common phishing threats and ward off advanced cyber attacks.
+However, IT managers don’t entirely depend on this protection layer to prevent phishing attacks.
+Instead, you must use a solid spam filter to prevent common phishing threats and ward off advanced cyber attacks.
 Most IT managers opt for a malware protection solution to secure digital communications.

 2. Provide Training to Boost Security Awareness

 When it comes to enterprise-scale cybersecurity, human errors serve as one of the major hurdles.
-As cybercriminals become more tactful and launch new kinds of cyberattacks, it is crucial to provide extensive training to your staff to raise cybersecurity awareness.
+As cybercriminals become more tactful and launch new cyberattacks, providing extensive training and implementing a comprehensive security awareness training program to raise cybersecurity awareness among your staff is crucial.

-For an average employee, it is difficult to keep up with changing cybersecurity dynamics.
-But providing cybersecurity training on a consistent basis makes it possible for IT managers to boost cybersecurity awareness among employees.
+For an average employee, it isn't easy to keep up with changing cybersecurity dynamics.
+However, providing cybersecurity training consistently allows IT managers to boost employee cybersecurity awareness.
 After all, an organization’s main defense against cyber threats is its staff.
 And well-trained employees can help companies prevent potential phishing attacks.

-After training, employees should be able to spot different kinds of phishing attacks and differentiate between malicious and secure links.
+After training, employees should be able to spot phishing attacks and differentiate between malicious and secure links.
 In addition, trained staff should be able to detect malicious attachments in emails and avoid pop-up activities.
-Employees should also have a clear understanding of “when” and “how” to change account passwords.
+Employees should also clearly understand “when” and “how” to change account passwords.

 3. Update All Browsers Regularly

 One of the best ways to prevent phishing attacks is to ensure all browsers are up-to-date.
 Remember that cybercriminals find weak spots in outdated browsers and applications to breach data.
-In fact, most attackers use browsers as a weapon to breach organizational data.
+Most attackers use browsers as a weapon to breach organizational data.

 The good news is that developers regularly roll out security patches for browsers.
-Despite the designation of the employee, train your staff to install security upgrades.
+Despite the employee's designation, train your staff to install security upgrades.
 Typically, IT managers use an automated software updater.
 It is a dedicated solution that allows IT managers to manage various vulnerabilities and apply software security patches without delay.

 4. Install and Use Robust Antivirus Program